fbpx

 On the other hand, eye issues caused by allergies or injuries are not contagious.
 These conditions are typically isolated to the affected dog and aren’t something that can be passed on to other pets or people.
 So, while your dog’s allergy-related eye irritation or minor injury might be uncomfortable for them, it’s not something you need to worry about spreading to other animals or family members.

-Veterinarians inspecting the eyes of a dog with an eye infection in vet clinic
+Veterinarians inspecting the eyes of a dog

 What Causes Eye Infections in Dogs?